tobega/tailspin-v0/TailspinReference.md

   Vacated bit positions are filled from infinite repetitions of the fill pattern, as needed.
 * `$::asUtf8String` returns a string as coded by the bytes in utf8 (or an error if coding is incorrect)
 * `$::asInteger` returns the integer that the bytes code by twos complement representation.

+Relations
+* `$::count` returns the number of tuples in the relation.

 ## The Core System module
 The Core System module is provided by default to a main program and has no prefix.
 The module contains the following symbols: